AHAM Retreat Center

 He had received no significant spiritual training prior to this event, and did not know to use this method of Inquiry from anything he had learned, or from anyone.
 However, his use of this little known ancient process carries an even greater significance!
 For, with it, he gave to the world a very important missing ingredient to this ancient method of enlightenment already considered an advanced one.
 That being, converting into the process of direct Self-realization what is usually only done as a long process of eliminating all that is seen or observed objectively as not-Self, or as “not-I”, “not-I”, etc.; which in Sanskrit is “neti, neti, etc.”

-The method, in its ancient known traditional usage, is a negative process, which requires many years of practice, and must occupy all of one’s time and effort to focus attention on what is not the Self, or is outside, separate and different from the Self; but which doesn’t always give realization of the Self, for it still requires the mind in order to do the process, and which therefore only reinforces the mind.
+The method, in its ancient known traditional usage, is a negative process, which requires many years of practice, and must occupy all of one’s time and effort to focus attention on what is not the Self, or is outside, separate and different from the Self; but which doesn’t always give realization of the Self, for it still requires the mind in order to do the process and can therefore reinforce the mind.

 Sri Bhagavan’s method of “Who am I?” directs the full attention entirely subjectively onto the Self, rather than on the mind and what is objective and not the Self.
 With awareness poised in Self-Attention or Self-Abidance, the not-self naturally dissolves through lack of use, much like a plant that is not watered will eventually wilt, wither and die.
 Or, like a flame that is not given fuel will eventually go out or be extinguished.